creole-nlp/creole-nlp.github.io/_pages/home.md

 This page aims to centralize NLP resources for Creoles.
 This is an open community effort and we welcome updates via [pull requests](https://docs.github.com/es/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on this website's [github repository](https://github.com/creole-nlp/creole-nlp.github.io).

 Below is a table summarizing resources and their availability.
+Papers on Creoles are collected [here](/papers).

 | Language                               | Resource                                                                            | Description                                               | Status                               |
 |----------------------------------------|-------------------------------------------------------------------------------------|-----------------------------------------------------------|--------------------------------------|